-A faculty member who intends to apply for promotion and/or tenure should notify their Department Head of their intention by April 1.
+A faculty member who intends to apply for promotion and/or tenure should notify their department head of their intention by April 1.
 The applicant makes a formal application for promotion and/or tenure by completing the MSU Promotion and Tenure Application form and attaching supporting documentation.
 Each unit will specify the format and the level of detail for the supporting documentation.
-A faculty member who wants to be considered for promotion and/or tenure should submit his/her application to the Department Head no later than October 1st or the nearest working day after October 1st.
-The Department Head has the responsibility to assist, where appropriate, the faculty member in preparing materials for tenure and promotion review.
+A faculty member who wants to be considered for promotion and/or tenure should submit their application to the department head no later than October 1 or the nearest working day after October 1.
+The department head has the responsibility to assist, where appropriate, the faculty member in preparing materials for tenure and promotion review.
 Departments may set earlier deadlines for submission of an application for promotion and tenure.
-The Department Head must solicit external reviews for the applicant.
+The department head must solicit external reviews for the applicant.